-NHS staff enjoy a competitive salary and have access to great benefits too.
+Nurses enjoy a competitive salary and have access to great benefits too.
 We use a system called the Agenda for Change which gives you a pay band for your specific job role based on your level of experience and the responsibilities you take on.
-For example, newly qualified nurses - who've registered with the Nursing and Midwifery Council (NMC) start at Band 5.
+For example, newly qualified nurses - who've registered with the Nursing and Midwifery Council (NMC) start at Band 5 and currently earn £25,655 a year.
 Each of the nine pay bands has a number of pay points.
 Staff will normally progress to the next pay point annually until they reach the top of the pay band.
 You can find the updated and detailed pay progression points here.

-High-Cost Area Supplement
+High Cost Area Supplement

-In addition to basic pay, you also get an extra pay for working in high-cost areas such as around London.
-This is called High-Cost Area Supplement (HCAS).
+In addition to basic pay, you also get an extra pay for working in high cost areas such as around London.
+This is called High Cost Area Supplement.
 The amount paid will be based on where your permanent work base is located.
+The figures below are total salary in the 2021/22 financial year.
+They do not include Tax, Pension or National Insurance deductions.